Valdosta State University

-Valdosta State University (VSU or Valdosta State) is a public university in Valdosta, Georgia.
-It is one of the four comprehensive universities in the University System of Georgia.
+Valdosta State University (VSU or Valdosta State) is a public university in Valdosta, Georgia, United States.
+Founded in 1906, it launched in 1913 as an all-girls college.
+VSU is one of the four comprehensive universities in the University System of Georgia.
 As of 2019, VSU had over 12,000 undergraduate and graduate students.
-VSU also offers classes at Moody Air Force Base north of Valdosta in Lowndes County.
+VSU also offers classes at Moody Air Force Base, located northeast of Valdosta in Lowndes County.

-Degree levels offered at Valdosta State include associate, bachelor's, master's, Education Specialist, and doctoral degree.
-The university is composed of the Colleges of the Arts, College of Business Administration, College of Education and Human Services, College of Humanities and Social Sciences, College of Nursing and Health Sciences, College of Science and Mathematics.
-The Graduate School also includes over sixty graduate programs to choose from both online and in-person.

 History

 South Georgia State Normal College (1913–1922)

 The school that would become Valdosta State University was founded in 1906.
 Colonel W.S.
 West led the legislation through the Georgia Senate, and C.R.
 Ashley and E.J.
 McRee pushed it through the House.
 However, no funds were appropriated for it until 1911 when the state allocated $25,000.
 The city of Valdosta raised $50,000, and Col. West gave the property that is now the main part of campus to the state for use by the new institution.
 The president chosen was Richard Holmes Powell.
 His travels in the American southwest led him to choose the Spanish Mission style of architecture for the institution's buildings.
-The school opened as South Georgia State Normal College (SGSNC) in January 1913, with three college freshmen and 15 sub freshmen.
+In January 1913, the school opened as South Georgia State Normal College (SGSNC) with three college freshmen and 15 sub-freshmen.
 The early students were required to wear a school uniform and paid $10 per year for tuition and $12 per month for food and board.
-Most came to be teachers and studied subjects from literature to physics to agriculture.
+Most became teachers and studied subjects such as literature, physics and agriculture.
 In 1922, the school became a four-year college and the legislature changed the name to Georgia State Womans College.

 Georgia State Woman's College (1922–1950)

 President Powell headed the GSWC until 1933 when he was made dean of the Coordinate College in Athens.
-Dr. Jere M. Pound, President of the Georgia Teachers College, was sent to Valdosta.
+Jere M. Pound, President of the Georgia Teachers College, was sent to Valdosta.
 However, his tenure at GSWC lasted less than a year before he had to go on sick leave.
-He died a year later in 1935.
+He died a year later.

-Dr. Frank Robertson Reade assumed the job of acting president in 1934 and on Dr. Pound's death became president.
+Frank Robertson Reade assumed the job of acting president in 1934 and on Pound's death became president.
 During his tenure, New Deal programs enabled the school to expand physically from three to seven buildings.
 The Powell Library, dedicated by Eleanor Roosevelt, was a centerpiece of this construction.
 During World War II, GSWC emphasized politics and science in its curriculum and in 1943, the B.S. degree was added.
 Moody Airfield, located nine miles from campus, provided the male participants for many patriotic parties.